mileweb/docs-content-cdn/docs/portal/edge-configurations/testing-property.md

 ```

 If you use a smart DNS service, you can also direct a small portion of the production traffic to the staging hostname to have a more thorough test.
-- Modify the ```/etc/hosts``` file to hard code the hostname to be accelerated to one of the staging servers IP addresses.
+- Modify the ```/etc/hosts``` file to hard code the hostname to be accelerated to one of the staging server's IP addresses.
 For example:

 ```